 Set a default time zone

 If your people are working in different time zones, misunderstandings are just around the corner.
 Even simple sentences like “we have a meeting tomorrow” or “the work we did in the morning” can lead to significant confusion when there’s a 12-hours difference between employees.
-If your company has a physical headquarter somewhere, it may be a good idea to use its time zone as the “default” time zone.
+If your company has physical headquarters somewhere, it may be a good idea to use its time zone as the “default” time zone.

 Use only a common language at all times

 If most of your team is based in Germany and just a handful of them live in the U.S., it may come naturally to start speaking German after a while.
 However, unless your American collaborators can also speak German, they won’t understand a word.
 They will start feeling excluded.
-Therefore, always establish a common language that everybody must talk at all times – the only exception being when every participant can speak the same language.
+Therefore, always establish a common language that everybody must talk to at all times – the only exception being when every participant can speak the same language.

 Avoid jargon and idioms

 Team communication can be difficult on its own.
 Therefore, jargon, acronyms, and technical terms can only make it harder.
 Salespeople may have a very hard time when a technician from the IT team tells them to “unpack the compressed libraries they downloaded from the shared database on their desktop.”
-On the other hand, a simpler set of instructions that can be followed by less tech-savvy people might lead to less technical difficulties.
+On the other hand, a simpler set of instructions that can be followed by less tech-savvy people might lead to fewer technical difficulties.
 Teams should always avoid using technical language and acronyms when it’s not needed.

 Respect other people’s working hours

 When their working time is over, people, in general, don’t like to be bothered with work.
 Even if their colleagues working in different parts of the world just started their days.
 If they are stand-by all the time, this can lead to burning out.
 To avoid that, you need clear rules about how fast someone should reply, for example.
-Thus, you need to set a clear guideline to explain to everyone what’s the appropriate time respond.
+Thus, you need to set a clear guideline to explain to everyone what’s the appropriate time to respond.
 This will also help them to manage their time.

 Make everyone feel included

 Cultural and gender differences are at the basis of many disparities.
 Even simple misunderstandings may ramp up to serious issues in intercultural teams, so it’s paramount to establish a friendly environment where everyone knows and respects the basic norms of everyone’s culture.
-Do not underestimate any behaviour which may hide subtle signs of harassment.
+Do not underestimate any behavior which may hide subtle signs of harassment.
 Always remember that everyone in that room should always be treated equally as a human being, regardless of his or their title or role.

 Team communication – Conclusion

 Managing and coordinating a team is never an easy task.
 Establishing a rock-solid team communication strategy is vital to ensure that your startup will grow.
 After all, you should never forget that every successful organization is ultimately made up of people.
-And people need the right tools and the right leadership to thrive.
+And people need the right tools and the right startup leadership to thrive.